Hyderabad–Nanded Passenger

-The Hyderabad–Nanded Passenger is a passenger rail service which operates between the cities of Hyderabad in the Indian state of Andhra Pradesh and Nanded in the Indian state of Maharashtra.
+The Hyderabad–Nanded Passenger is a passenger rail service which operates between the cities of Hyderabad in the Indian state of Telangana and Nanded in the Indian state of Maharashtra.
 It is operated by the South Central Railway region of the Indian Railways.
 The service lists under the Secunderabad and Nanded division of the South Central Railway.
 This is a daily service.